The Stable Homology of Congruence Subgroups: Partially Completed K -groups

 Using Lemmas~\ref{lemma:crit},~\ref{lemma:crit2} and~\ref{lemma:crit3}, we compute the following examples for $p=3$ and $|d_F| < 200$ as well as primes less than $100$ for the ten smallest imaginary quadratic fields.

 \begin{example} \emph{ If $F = \Q(\sqrt{-|d_F|})$, then $p = 3$ is very regular for a fundamental discriminant $|d_F| < 200$ if and only if $-d_F$ is one of the following integers:

 } \end{example}

-\begin{remark} \emph{Following~\cite{CL}, one may model the class group of $\Cl(\OL_F) \otimes \Z_p$ as the quotient of a free $\Z_p$-module with $N$ generators by $N$ relations, where $N$ goes to infinity.
-Correspondingly, one might model of the ray class group of conductor $(\pbar)^{\infty}$ in which $\p$ is completely split by allowing an extra generator for ramification at $\pbar$, and imposing a further relation by demanding local triviality at $\p$ (via the image of the Artin map).
+\begin{remark} \emph{Following~\cite{CL}, for an imaginary quadratic field~$F$, one may consider a heuristic model of the $p$-class group $\Cl(\OL_F) \otimes \Z_p$ as the quotient of a free $\Z_p$-module with $N$ generators by $N$ relations, where $N$ goes to infinity.
+Correspondingly, one might model the ray class group of conductor $(\pbar)^{\infty}$ for a $\p$ which is completely split by allowing an extra generator for ramification at $\pbar$, and imposing a further relation by demanding local triviality at $\p$ (via the image of the Artin map).
 In this case, one would predict that the probability that $p$ fails to satisfy the given condition is exactly the same as the probability that the $p$-part of the class group is trivial, namely:

 For example, if $p = 3$, then $p$ is very regular if and only if it satisfies the final condition of Lemma~\ref{lemma:crit2}, and this calculation suggests that the density of such quadratic fields (amongst those in which $3$ splits) is